lammps/lammps/doc/src/fix_ave_grid.rst

 density (mass/volume).
 See the :doc:`units <units>` command page for the definition of density for each choice of units, e.g. gram/cm\^3.

-The *temp* value means the temperature is computed for each grid cell, by the formula
+The *temp* value computes the temperature for each grid cell, by the formula

 .. math::